ocaml/merlin/CONTRIBUTING.md

 When reporting an issue, please include a precise reproduction in the bug report when that's possible, as it is a very useful tool to investigate.
-You should also check that you are using the latest version of Merlin and that a similar issue as not already been submitted.
+You should also check that you are using the latest version of Merlin and that a similar issue has not already been submitted.

 ## Code contributions